janelia-cellmap/amira_python_extensions/README.md

 setx HX_FORCE_PYTHON_PATH %userprofile%\.edm\envs\hxEnv >>%logfile% 2>&1
 ```

-Wait for each step to finish before proceeding to the next.
-Some may take several seconds.
+Wait for each step to finish before proceeding to the next and follow the prompts for installing Enthought.
+Some steps may take several seconds.

 Once completed, open Amira and switch the `Python > Environment` to the 'User Environment' `hxEnv` if not already selected.